|National Points of Contact|

 Mar 2012-Mar 2016

-Australia has had a long history as a player in space, and despite perhaps a few too many sabbaticals and no space agency, we were the fourth nation to put a satellite in space and one of the original members of COPUOS.
-Woomera was of course a major part of early rocket launches and is still active today.
-The major universities offer undergraduate and postgraduate courses in space science and engineering and undertake cutting edge research and development.
-For the first time in 2011, the ISU now has a Southern Hemisphere Summer Space Program.
+Australia has had a long history as a player in space, and despite perhaps a few too many sabbaticals and no space agency, we were the fourth nation to put a satellite in space and are one of the original members of COPUOS.
+Woomera Test Range was a major part of early rocket launches and is still active today.
+The major Australian universities offer undergraduate and postgraduate courses in space science and engineering and undertake cutting edge research and development.
+Since 2011, the International Space University has held the Southern Hemisphere Summer Space Program jointly with the University of South Australia in Adelaide.
 Now is an exciting time for space in Australia!
-Following the 2008 Senate Space Inquiry, the Space Policy Unit (SPU) of the Department of Innovation, Industry, Science and Research (DIISR) was founded in 2009, making significant progress towards a whole-of-government space policy (expected in 2011).
-Last year saw the announcement and implementation of the SPU Australian Space Research Program (ASRP) Grants with over $34M awarded for education development and project grants.
-The Australian Space Industry Innovation Council was also formed in May 2010, bringing together local experts in policy, industry, and technical subject matter to champion the local space sector and provide strategic advice on innovation priorities to the Prime Minister.
-A central website for all things space in Australia also went live, and should be viewed at www.space.gov.au.
+Following the 2008 Senate Space Inquiry, the Space Policy Unit (SPU) of the Department of Innovation, Industry, Science and Research (DIISR) was founded in 2009, making significant progress towards a whole-of-government space policy.
+2010 saw the announcement and implementation of the SPU Australian Space Research Program (ASRP) Grants with over $34M awarded for education development and project grants.
+Australia’s Satellite Utilisation Policy was released in April 2013, and was Australia’s first ever space policy document.
+A central government website for all things space in Australia can be found at www.space.gov.au.
 There are now ever increasing opportunities, projects and educational programs for Australians to be involved in space on home soil.

 Young Space Activities Overview in Australia

 There are many opportunities to participate in Australia’s emerging space future.
 Contact one of your NPoCs to discover where you could fit!